-- Course Instruction Fees: All thesis-based students admitted i. before Fall 2011 and all course-based graduate students are assessed individual course fees for all courses, projects, and thesis research.
+- b.
+Thesis-based graduate students admitted before Fall 2011 and course-based graduate students: - i.
+Course Instruction Fees: All thesis-based students admitted before Fall 2011 and all course-based graduate students are assessed individual course fees for all courses, projects, and thesis research.
 There is no maximum Instructional Fee.
 Fees for a course taken for credit are normally calculated according to the following formula: fee index value x units of fee index (except THES 919; see below).
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The graduate fee index value for Fall 2015/Winter 2016 is \$104.02.
+The graduate fee index value for Fall 2016/ Winter 2017 is \$104.02.
 Fees for an audited course are calculated according to the following formula: fee index value x units of fee index x 1/2.
 Therefore, the Instructional Fee for a course with 6 fee index units taken for credit is \$624.12.
 The Instructional Fee for a course with 6 fee index units taken for audit is \$312.06.
 (Special Graduate Students may not audit courses.)
 The units of fee index are shown following the title of each course in Course Listings), and are indicated by fi. - ii.
-Reduced Thesis-Only Fee: For 2015-2016, this Instructional Fee is assessed at a flat rate of \$1,167.96 per term.
+Reduced Thesis-Only Fee: For 2016-2017, this Instructional Fee is assessed at a flat rate of \$1,167.96 per term.
 To be assessed the Reduced Thesis-Only Fee for a full-time thesis registration, students must have been admitted before Fall 2011 and meet the following eligibility criteria:

-Doctoral Students: must be in a noncost-recovery program; must have been registered full-time (minimum of \star 9 course/thesis per term) in at least four Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919 instead of THES 909.
-(THES 919 and THES 909 are both equivalent to \star 9 in a term.)
+Doctoral Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least four Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms;

+and must register in THES 919 instead of THES 909.
+(THES 919 and THES 909 are both equivalent to \pm 9 in a term.)

-Master's Students: must be in a noncost-recovery program; must have been registered full-time (minimum of \star 9 course/thesis per term) in at least two Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919, instead of THES 909.
-(THES 919 and THES 909 are both equivalent to \star 9 in a term.)
+Master's Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least two Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919, instead of THES 909.
+(THES 919 and THES 909 are both equivalent to ★9 in a term.)